-Hunting, fishing, and trapping1 shall generally be permitted on land and water within the preserve, in accordance with applicable federal and state laws.
-Areas may be designated where, and limited periods established when, no hunting, fishing, or trapping are permitted for reasons of public safety, administration, or compliance with applicable law (Great Sand Dunes Act of 2000).
-Fishing is allowed in the national park, but hunting and trapping are not.
+- National Preserve: Hunting, fishing, and trapping1 shall generally be permitted on land and water within the preserve, in accordance with applicable federal and state laws.
+Areas may be designated where, and limited periods established when, no hunting, fishing, or trapping are permitted for reasons of public safety, administration, or compliance with applicable law (Great Sand Dunes Act of 2000). - National Park: Fishing is allowed in the national park.
+Hunting and trapping are not allowed in the national park.